 "Are you hinting for another?
-Alright, I can't resist that look."
+All right, I can't resist that look."

 "When I was little, my father used to make me cocoa.
 We would sit in the lounge and take turns saying what shapes appeared to us in the fire.
 I use to see fanciful things like faeries dancing.
 Dad saw practical items like tyre irons and torches."

 He stood.
 She hugged him and buried her face against his side, tears sinking into his fur.
 Sirius ached to transform, to hold her in his arms.
 He didn't because that would traumatise her even more.
-Cami might've joked with Tonks that she had the best looking fugitive from justice for a cousin, but that didn't mean she'd be thrilled to see him.
+Cami might've joked that Tonks had the best looking fugitive from justice for a cousin, but that didn't mean she'd be thrilled to see him.

 "Why does crying always make me sleepy?
 Come on, Snuffles, let's go to bed."

-The way he bounded past her made the woman laugh.
+The way he bounded past made her laugh.
 She laughed harder to see him curled in the centre of the bed.
-Shaking her head, Cami pulled off her tee and said, "Nice try, Snuffles, but you're not going to take your half in the middle."
-Noticing his unwavering regard, she reached for a nightshirt, saying, "When I get back from the loo, I'm pushing your furry arse over."
+Shaking her head, Cami pulled off her tee.
+"Nice try, Snuffles, but you're not going to take your half in the middle."
+Not noticing his unwavering regard, she took a nightshirt out of a drawer and pulled it on before telling him, "When I get back from the loo, I'm pushing your furry arse over."

 The illumination orb dimmed, bringing his head up.
 Cami's nightshirt was short, and obviously a favourite.
 It was thin and worn.
 How nice for him.
 She crawled across the bed to push him over a bit.
 Her silhouette was lovely.
 He hoped to see her do that again one day when he was a man and neither of them wore clothing.

 "Want me to sing you a lullaby, Snuffles?"
 Taking his muzzle in her hand, she made him nod.
-"Alright, I'll sing something you probably haven't heard before."
+"All right, I'll sing something you probably haven't heard before."

 Huna blentyn yn fy mynwes,